andrew/ultimate-awesome/README.md

 - [awesome-plonk](https://github.com/fluidex/awesome-plonk) - A curated list of awesome things related to plonk proof system.
 - [awesome-plonk](https://github.com/Fluidex/awesome-plonk) - A curated list of awesome things related to plonk proof system.
 - [Awesome-NLP-Resources](https://github.com/Robofied/Awesome-NLP-Resources) - This repository contains landmark research papers in Natural Language Processing that came out in this century.
-- [awesome-ionic2-components](https://github.com/fishme/awesome-ionic2-components) - Should help you to get awesome components and plugins for Ionic2.
 - [awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs) - A curated list of awesome things related to Seed.
 - [awesome-ruby-blogs](https://github.com/Yegorov/awesome-ruby-blogs) - A curated list of Awesome Ruby Blogs and Newsletters for Ruby Developers and Newbies.
 - [awesome-github-profile-readme-chinese](https://github.com/eryajf/awesome-github-profile-readme-chinese) - 🦩 优秀的中文区个人主页搜集.